-For more than 45 years MANS has advocated for and empowered stakeholders of Michigan’s Catholic, Lutheran Church Missouri Synod, and Christian Schools International schools.
+For 50 years MANS has advocated for and empowered stakeholders of Michigan’s Catholic, Lutheran Church Missouri Synod, and Christian Schools International schools.

 In recent years MANS’ advocacy efforts have intensified on a variety of issues, particularly shared time opportunities and with our recent effort to obtain an appropriation to reimburse nonpublic schools for complying with state health and safety mandates.
 These issues will persist into the immediate future and other areas will be coming to the forefront, particularly on the federal level with a proposed education tax credit, ESSA implementation and protection of Title IIa funds.